Lab-Astek/coconut/README.md

 # 🥥 Coconut

 The *Code Organisation Checker for Omitting Nasty Uses of Text*, abbreviated Coconut, is an experimental tool to check the students coding style.

-It uses Clang's libTooling to analyse code on a semantic level, in order to enforce [Epitech's C coding style](https://intra.epitech.eu/file/Public/technical-documentations/C/epitech_c_coding_style.pdf).
+It uses Clang's libTooling to analyse code on a semantic level, in order to enforce [Epitech&#39;s C coding style](https://intra.epitech.eu/file/Public/technical-documentations/C/epitech_c_coding_style.pdf).

 ## Installation